Phileosopher/commonplace/success-5_persevering.md

 - Focus on what you want to accomplish, *not* how "good" your decisions were.
 - Devote yourself to the new lifestyle you want, *not* the vices you want to indulge in later.

+Instead of focusing on weaknesses, try to use your strengths to compensate for them:

+- Explore an unfamiliar route with a familiar tool.
+- Create the familiar parts of the thing first, then move to the unfamiliar parts.
+- Use familiar [language](language.md) styles and approaches to explore unfamiliar things.
+- For unfamiliar thoughts, attach it to things you already know.
+- Aim for things you did as a small child: sing before playing, speak before writing.

 ## Expect failure

 Failures are a standard part of being human, but how we respond to them defines how they affect us.